 - The current performance counter value, or

-If you create a WMI Monitor in the Component Monitor Wizard, you'll be prompted to provide several values, as described next.
+If you create a custom WMI Monitor in the Component Monitor Wizard, you'll be prompted to provide several values, as described next.

 A default description of the monitor, which you can add to or replace.
 The variable to access this field is

 Determines whether the component is enabled.
 Disabling the component leaves it in the application in a deactivated state not influencing either SolarWinds SAM application availability or status.

 Select a Windows credential with WMI rights on the target node.
 This is typically a Windows administrator-level credential.

 Click a credential in the list, or use the <Inherit credential from node> option.
 If the credential you need is not in the credentials list, add it in the SAM Credentials Library.

 - WMI (WinRM/DCOM): Use WinRM, with DCOM as a fallback method.
 See Use WinRM as the default polling method for WMI-based component monitors in SAM.